Scattering Amplitudes For All Masses and Spins: Scattering Amplitudes in the Real World

 There are a number of other motivations for developing this formalism.
-For instance, much of the remarkable progress in our understanding of the dynamic of supersymmetric gauge theories came from exploring their moduli spaces of vacua.
-From this point of view the study of massless scattering amplitudes has been stuck on a desert island at the origin of moduli space; we should now be able to study how the $S$-matrix varies on moduli space in general supersymmetric theories, especially beginning with the Coulomb branch of ${\cal N}=4$ SYM in the planar limit.
+For instance, much of the remarkable progress in our understanding of the dynamics of supersymmetric gauge theories came from exploring their moduli spaces of vacua~\cite{SimplestQFT}.
+From this point of view the study of massless scattering amplitudes has been stuck on a desert island at the origin of moduli space; we should now be able to study how the $S$-matrix varies on moduli space in general supersymmetric theories, especially beginning with the Coulomb branch of ${\cal N}=4$ SYM in the planar limit (see~\cite{Craig:2011ws} for early surveys).

 Another motivation, alluded to above, is the physics of UV completion for gravity scattering amplitudes.
-It is easy to show on general grounds that any weakly coupled UV completion for gravity amplitudes must involve an infinite tower of particles with infinitely increasing spins (as of course seen in string theory).
+It is easy to show on general grounds that any weakly coupled UV completion for gravity amplitudes must involve an infinite tower of particles with infinitely increasing spins (as of course seen in string theory)~\cite{stringpaper}.
 This raises the possibility that string theory might be derivable from the bottom-up, as the unique weakly-coupled UV completion of gravity.
-But it has become clear that consistency conditions for massless graviton scattering alone are not enough to uniquely fix amplitudes--deformations of the graviton scattering amplitudes compatible with all the standard rules have been identified \cite{stringpaper}.
+But it has become clear that consistency conditions for massless graviton scattering alone are not enough to uniquely fix amplitudes---deformations of the graviton scattering amplitudes compatible with all the standard rules have been identified ( eq.(12.6) in~\cite{stringpaper}).
 This is not surprising, since the most extreme tension in this physics is the coexistence of gravitons with massive higher-spin particles.
-Indeed (as we will review from an on-shell perspective) the presence of gravity makes the existence of {\it massless} higher-spin particles impossible.
+Indeed (as we will review in \ref{interactionswithother} from an on-shell perspective) the presence of gravity makes the existence of {\it massless} higher-spin particles impossible.
 We should therefore expect the strongest consistency conditions on perturbative UV completion to involve the scattering of massless gravitons and massive higher-spin particles, the study of which calls for a good general formalism for treating amplitudes for general mass and spin.